macitac/portfolio/README.md

 [Bayesian regression.pdf](https://github.com/macitac/portfolio/blob/main/Evaluating%20predictive%20performance%20of%20Bayesian%20regression%20models.pdf)
 - Developed and implemented hierarchical regression models using rstan.
 Again using data for house price predictions, but exploring Bayesian methods instead of machine learning.

-### Skills
-- R: For the majority of my education, I have been using R for statistical analyis, visualization etc making me very comfortable in this programming language.
-- Python: This has been my go to language for machine learning and AI tasks.
-For the most part, i have been working in pytorch when constructing neural networks.
-- Visma: I used visma extensively during my work in accounting for Studentradion
-- LaTeX: LaTeX has been the primary document compiling language used during my education.
-- Stata: I have gained some stata knowledge during my time at the department of Peace and Conflict.